 Ask your health professionals to set up a schedule for these and other screenings they may suggest after thoroughly reviewing a candid discussion of your lifestyle and habits.

 What else can you do to live longer, healthier, and happier?
 Talk about the stresses in your life, your family's history of disease among close relatives, smokers in the family, and other factors that might present some concern.

 Two other considerations come to mind.
 Your largest organ is your skin.
 Schedule a visit with a dermatologist to get the real skinny on your skin.
 Also do regular self-exams of any changes in your skin and point them out during the exam.
 This exam is important for everyone, and especially important if you are light skinned, spend a lot of time outdoors, or live and work at higher elevations.

 Secondly, if you already have medical conditions or a heightened risk for one or more medical conditions, you will want to be especially careful to follow qualified medical advice in regularly monitoring your health.

 Second Step: Do what you need to do.

-One gift you can give yourself this holiday season is a clean bill of health.
-Keeping it that way is also not a bad New Year's resolution for 2017 and all the years to come.
+One gift you can give yourself any holiday season is a clean bill of health.
+Keeping it that way is also not a bad New Year's resolution for any year, and for all the years to come.

 © 2016 Demas W. Jasper All rights reserved.